JustCh3cco-19/gestionale-fastcharge/README.md

 - On Linux, container shutdown is handled via systemd (post-launch)
 - Inventory quantity is calculated as `carico - scarico`
+- Carico/scarico accetta solo quantità intere e positive
+- Uploads are stored under `backend/uploads/` and exposed at `http://localhost:5000/uploads/<nomefile>`
-- Uploads are stored in `/uploads/` and accessible via API
+- Login tokens are persisted in the database, expire automatically (24h by default) and can be revoked via logout
+- PostgreSQL data lives in the `postgres-data` Docker volume (remove it to reset the database)

 ---

 ## 📦 Example API endpoints

 - `POST /api/login` – login and receive token
+- `POST /api/logout` – revoke the active token
 - `GET /api/inventory` – fetch all items (with filter support)
 - `POST /api/inventory` – add new item (form-data)
 - `PUT /api/inventory/<id>` – update item